 Anyone who seeks to do well in the world should mind the presence of the goddess of truth, harmony, and cosmic order in Egypt, who will always put the universe back in its proper balance.

-Ma’at will be a big concept in Lives of the Luminaries.
-Click the link to look at the preview.
+Ma’at is a central concept in Lives of the Luminaries, unifying the 5,000 years’ worth lessons on character and conduct that it provides.
+Click the link to take a look at it.

 If you subscribe to my Patreon, you’ll get posts like this two days early.